iammujthaba/API-integrated-Weather-Website/README.md

 2. Navigate to the project directory:

-    cd [your local file path]/weather-forecast-website
+    cd weather-API

 3. Install the required dependencies using npm:

     npm install

 (IMP: Remember to log in to http://api.weatherstack.com using your username and password.
-This will generate a bearer token that you can use in your project. -(index.js code line 9 - 12))
+This will generate a bearer token that you can use in your project. -(index.js code line 9 - 14))

 ## Usage
 1. Run the application: